Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Global theory: Weyl's law and equidistribution

 \subsection{Notation}

-Our notation will differ slightly from the notation of the first Part.
 From now on $G$ denotes the group $\GL(n)$ as an algebraic group over $\Q$.
+Thus our notation differs slightly from the notation of Part~\ref{partI}, where we worked with the group $G(\R)^1$.
 Further $T_0$ denotes the torus of diagonal matrices in $G$, and $P_0$ the minimal parabolic subgroup in $G$ of upper triangular matrices both considered as $\Q$-algebraic groups.
 Similarly as before, but now in the category of $\Q$-algebraic groups, we define the notions of \emph{(semi-) standard} parabolic and \emph{semi-standard} Levi subgroups, and also define the sets $\CmL(M)$, $\CmF(M)$, and $\CmP(M)$.

 If $v$ is a place of $\Q$, we denote by $|\cdot|_v$ the normalized absolute value on $\Q_v$.
 Let $\A$ be the adeles of $\Q$, and let $|\cdot|_{\A}$ denote the adelic absolute value on $\A^{\times}$ which is the product of the $|\cdot|_v$.
 Then $G(\A)^1$ denotes the set of all $g\in G(\A)$ with $|\det g|_{\A}=1$.